210029073/employee_javafx/README.md

   date_of_birth DATE
 )
 </code>

+2) Then import the project into either Eclipse or IntellJ.

 ### Eclipse Users
 There should be an option called <code>employee_javafx</code> in <code>Run -> Run Configuration</code> in Maven Build for running the JavaFX GUI on Eclipse.